uber/peloton/README.md

 shared cluster so that we can improve the overall cluster utilization while provide resource isolation for different workloads.

-3. Support hierachical resource pools for elastic resource sharing among organizations in a shared cluster.
+3. Support hierarchical resource pools for elastic resource sharing among organizations in a shared cluster.
 The resource pools in Peloton provide hierarchical max-min fairness guarantees for organizations.